Aviral1506/coffeehouse/README.md

 Coffeehouse brings Sony's "Background Music" listening mode to the WH-1000XM4.

-The app applies Android audio effects to simulate the spacious, speaker-like presentation available in newer Sony headphone models.
+The app applies Android audio effects to simulate the spacious, speaker-like presentation available in the WH-1000XM6 Sony headphone model.

 ## Features